Gifts of Retirement Assets

 More on gifts of retirement assets

-Did you know that 60 percent to 70 percent of your retirement assets may be taxed if you leave them to your heirs at your death?
+Did you know that 60%-70% of your retirement assets may be taxed if you leave them to your heirs at your death?
 Another option is to leave your heirs assets that receive a step up in basis, such as real estate and stock, and give the retirement assets to UNCF.
 As a charity, we are not taxed upon receiving an IRA or other retirement plan assets.

 If you have any questions about gifts of retirement assets, please contact us.
 We would be happy to assist you and answer any questions that you have.